davidcmarkham/bhxiv-cwld/example/logic/paper.md

 Synthetic Biology & \texttt{EDAM:topic\_3895} & \texttt{OMIT:0027298} \\
 \hline
 \end{tabular}
-\caption{Domains used by terms in CWLD and their mapping to EDAM.}
+\caption{Domains used by terms in CWLD and their mappings to EDAM and SRAO.}
 \end{figure}

 By the end of the BioHackathon, CWLD had 104 terms.
 As an example, the table below shows a small example excerpt of these terms and how they map to ontology terms.